spiral/docs/docs/en/security/validation.md

 - [Spiral Validator](https://github.com/spiral/validator)
 - [Symfony Validator](https://github.com/spiral-packages/symfony-validator)
 - [Laravel Validator](https://github.com/spiral-packages/symfony-validator)
--

 In this article, we will look at the `Spiral Validation` component.

 > **Note**
 > Read more about other validation parts [Request Filters](../filters/configuration.md)
 > or [Spiral Validator](../security/validator.md).

-The component available by default in the [application bundle](https://github.com/spiral/app).
+The component is available by default in the [application bundle](https://github.com/spiral/app).

 ## Installation